You will also need the following details to register:

 Defra has produced guidance on these conditions, see annex 4 of Environmental permitting guidance: water discharge activities.

-You can register an Exemption for a discharge to groundwater for scientific purposes or for Management of vegetation in or near inland freshwaters via the link below.
+You can register your exemption(s) for discharge to groundwater for scientific purposes here.